 Vanderbilt University is committed to the highest standards of ethics, honesty, and integrity in pursuit of its mission of education, research, public service, and in supporting health care through its affiliation with Vanderbilt University Medical Center (VUMC).
-All members of the Board of Trust, the Chancellor, general officers, the executive administration, administrative officers, the faculty and staff, and others representing Vanderbilt University are expected to adhere to these standards of conduct in the discharge of their duties.
-The Vanderbilt University Compliance Program demonstrates the University's commitment to ethical conduct and compliance by setting forth guidelines for conduct designed to prevent and detect violations of law, uphold accreditation standards, comply with University policies, and encourage compliance by providing support, training, and educational resources.
-The Compliance Program is designed to assist the University in fulfilling its compliance responsibilities by creating an operational structure and process to monitor the University's compliance efforts and is designed to work in conjunction with other University offices and compliance programs.
-For more details, the Vanderbilt Compliance Program Plan is available at https://www.vanderbilt.edu/compliance/.
+All members of the Board of Trust, the Chancellor, general officers, the executive administration, administrative officers, members of the faculty and staff, and others representing Vanderbilt University are expected to adhere to these Standards of Conduct in the discharge of their duties.
+The Vanderbilt University Standards of Conduct demonstrates the University's commitment to ethical conduct and compliance by setting forth guidelines for conduct designed to prevent and detect violations of law, uphold accreditation standards, comply with University policies, and encourage reporting of compliance concerns.

-Faculty members employed by VUMC will be responsible in the conduct of their work for complying with the standards of conduct adopted by VUMC as well as the standards of conduct adopted by the University Compliance Program.
+Faculty members employed by VUMC will be responsible in the conduct of their work for complying with the standards of conduct adopted by VUMC as well as the standards of conduct adopted by Vanderbilt University.